tBaxter/smarter-camper-blog/posts/april-2020/fixing-a-hole.md

 ---
 title: Fixing a hole
-description: In which your intrepid adventurer fixes a hole he create.
+description: In which your intrepid adventurer fixes a hole he created.
 date: 2020-04-07
 tags:
   - nuts-and-bolts